 Looking for a Mendeley alternative?
 We’ve prepared a list of 8 you can sift through to decide which one you like best.
-A haven for researchers, the said desktop and web program is a solid reference management tool which doubles as a sharing platform for study papers.
+A haven for researchers, the said desktop and web program is a solid reference management tool that doubles as a sharing platform for study papers.
 It is also a social network for those from the research profession.
 What Mendeley actually does is that it automatically generates bibliographies for your papers, while also letting you collaborate easily with other researchers online.

 It even lets you import papers from other research software, apart from letting you find relevant papers based on what you’re reading.
 Over 400 million documents are currently accessible via the utility, and for those on the move, it has an iOS app they can download on their iPhones and iPads.
 A publishing company named Elsevier recently purchased the software in question, which led to a public outcry of sorts due to the buyer’s reputation of indulging in restrictive publishing practices.
 If you’re searching for something new to move onto, you’ve come to the right place.
 Our compilation is bound to prove helpful to you.

 1 – Paperpile